nicholasamorim/pyrad2/README.md

 # Examples

+See the [Getting Started]([https://nicholasamorim.github.io/pyrad2/](https://nicholasamorim.github.io/pyrad2/getting_started/) for a better overview.

 There are a few examples in the `examples` folder.

 The easiest way to start a server is by running `make test_server_async`.
 This will run the example server in `examples/server_async.py`.